-Highly qualified students who are committed to pursuing a career in research, development, or at an academic institution are encouraged to apply to the AE doctoral program.
+Highly qualified students who are committed to pursuing a career in research, development, or at an academic institution are encouraged to apply to Georgia Tech's aerospace engineering doctoral program.
 The program considers applications from both undergraduate and masters candidates.

 The Georgia Tech AE doctoral curriculum includes coursework, research, a qualifying examination, an approved thesis proposal, and an approved thesis defense.
 The Institute also offers aerospace and other students an opportunity to pursue two different multidisciplinary degrees: the doctorate of philosophy with a major in computational science and engineering or the doctor of philosophy with a major in robotics.

-- Up to nine (9) credit-hours of graduate coursework may be taken at the 4000-level;
+- Up to six (6) credit-hours of graduate coursework may be taken at the 4000-level;

 - Any 4000-level courses taken as a required course in the undergraduate AE major cannot count toward the fulfillment of the doctoral degree;